boldbi/bold-bi-docs/docs/localization/latest.md

 2. Create a folder inside the locale folder and specify the folder name in the locale language code in which you wish to generate the localization file.

-   Please refer to this [link](https://docs.microsoft.com/en-us/openspecs/office_standards/ms-oe376/6c085406-a698-4e12-9d4d-c3b0ee3dbc4a) for a sample language code.
+   Please refer to the [sample](https://docs.microsoft.com/en-us/openspecs/office_standards/ms-oe376/6c085406-a698-4e12-9d4d-c3b0ee3dbc4a) language code.
 For example, create a folder called `fr-FR` to represent the French language code.

    ![language region folder location](/static/assets/localization/images/french-language-region-folder-creation.png#width=65%)